 - Respond thoughtfully to some comments in order to show you’re a real live person who is listening.
 On the other hand, if it’s a delicate situation and you haven’t quite decided how it’s going to be dealt with yet, it might be best to choose not to respond.

-Unfortunately for United, there was no helping their their social media dilemma after the initial PR response became public.
+Unfortunately for United, there was no helping their social media dilemma after the initial PR response became public.
 The issue has even made its way to China through the likes of a number of different social sites.
 This is a big deal for United (and we mean even bigger than perhaps they’ve let on so far), as China is a huge growth market for the company.
 PR and social can, and very often do, go hand-in-hand, and it’s important to recognize just how far of a reach statements have when it comes to social.

-Even though the world of marketing and how we can convey a brand’s image is at a point of constant change, these three aspects—customer service, PR, and social media—are three parts of a company that hold great power when it comes to the company’s branding and reputation.
+Even though the world of marketing and how we can convey a brand’s image is at a point of constant change, these three aspects—customer service, PR, and social media—are three parts of a company that holds great power when it comes to the company’s branding and reputation.
 And one thing us marketers and business owners alike can agree on that hasn’t changed and isn’t going to change: a good reputation means everything.
 For United, it’s going to take a long, long time for their now-tarnished reputation to get back its shine.

 Can-Do Ideas is a Digital Marketing agency specializing in Inbound Marketing and Sales.
 We are located in New York City and Connecticut.